 You have an insatiable thirst for knowledge.
-You seek information over a broad variety of topics.
+You seek in-depth information instead of a broad variety of topics.
 You gather and retain substantial knowledge in multiple areas.
-You find pure enjoyment in the sheet act of immersing yourself in something new.
+You find pure enjoyment in the sheer act of immersing yourself in something new.

 Sounds like you, doesn’t it?

 This short video details the characteristics of your WHY, the challenges that

 come with your WHY, and the solutions to those challenges.